 ***** Second Change *****

-6.6.2.3 UE procedure for associating applications to PDU Sessions based on URSP
+6.6.2.3 UE procedure for associating applications or non-3GPP Device ID to PDU Sessions based on URSP

-For every newly detected application/PIN the UE evaluates the URSP rules in the order of Rule Precedence and determines if the application/PIN is matching the Traffic descriptor of any URSP rule.
+For every newly detected application/PIN/non-3GPP Device ID the UE evaluates the URSP rules in the order of Rule Precedence and determines if the application/PIN is matching the Traffic descriptor of any URSP rule.
 When a URSP rule is determined to be applicable for a given application/PIN (see clause 6.6.2.1), the UE shall select a Route Selection Descriptor within this URSP rule in the order of the Route Selection Descriptor Precedence.

 When a valid Route Selection Descriptor is found, the UE determines if there is an existing PDU Session that matches all components in the selected Route Selection Descriptor.
 The UE compares the components of the selected Route Selection Descriptor with the existing PDU Session(s) as follows: